durkeepk/website/textbook-source/EDITORIAL_NOTES.md

 "humourous humorism" became "Humorous Humorism" — *humourous* is a misspelling in British and American English alike; the wordplay is unchanged.

-## Mobile header overflows slightly
+## Mobile header overflows slightly — confirmed, and left alone

-Every page scrolls about 13px horizontally on a 375px-wide viewport.
-The cause is Quarto's own fixed mobile header, not the book's content, and it predates this review.
-Table 12.1 is not involved — it scrolls within its own container, as wide tables should.
-Left alone as a framework matter.
+Pages scroll a little horizontally on a 375px-wide viewport: about 13px on a text-only chapter, 2px on Chapter 12.
+Measured directly in the browser at that width, the diagnosis holds:

+- The `<main>` content fits the viewport (right edge 348px of 375px).
+- Table 12.1 scrolls inside its own container, and that container fits.
+- Every element inside `<main>` that exceeds the viewport is a descendant of that scroll container, which is exactly how a wide table should behave.
+- The only genuine offenders sit outside `<main>`: Quarto's own `header.headroom.fixed-top`, `nav.quarto-secondary-nav`, and `div.quarto-sidebar-collapse-item`.

+This is framework chrome, not book content, and it is cosmetic.
+Deliberately not patched — a CSS override targeting Quarto's internal header classes would be brittle across Quarto upgrades for a few pixels of gain.